 The hiring process begins when a company identifies the need to fill a position and ends when a candidate accepts a job offer.
 The typical steps of the recruitment and selection process vary depending on the role and company.
 But, most hiring teams build their hiring process around these four stages:

 - Planning.
-Hiring managers usually need to get the job opening approved before posting the job ad.
+Hiring managers usually need to get the job opening approved as part of a hiring plan before posting the job ad.
 They should also discuss the recruiting budget for their position, prepare the job description and assemble their hiring team.

 - Attracting candidates.
 This stage involves any action hiring teams take to fill their hiring pipeline with qualified candidates (e.g. candidate sourcing, job advertising and asking for referrals.)